 This page provides important advice to help you produce the best quality podcasts for your students.
+Navigate to a particular section using the buttons below, or scroll through to read through to get a better understanding of how lecture capture works.

 What is recorded?